ludus-scrinium/ludus-scrinium-hub/README.md

 ---

 ### notes
-- License: **MIT** (sample assets may have their own licenses; see repo notes).
+- license: **MIT** (sample assets may have their own licenses; see repo notes).
-- Credits: tools and libraries acknowledged inside each repo.
+- credits: tools and libraries acknowledged inside each repo.